- Group: Freshwater

 Gourami are generally a peaceful type of fish but can turn territorial when not given adequate space.
 When raised in aquariums less than 30 gallons in size, they can sometimes start harassing their tank mates in an attempt to mark out their territory.
 It is always advisable to keep one male gourami with a few females due to the tendency of males to turn aggressive towards each other despite the size of the aquarium.

 Gourami are a relatively hardy species of freshwater aquarium fish and are thus suitable for most intermediate aquarists.

-Various species of gourami range in color from blue, green, yellow, gold, pink, white and red and also come multicolored varieties.
+Various species of gouramis range in color from blue, green, yellow, gold, pink, white and red and also come multicolored varieties.

 Maintenance and care

-Gourami are omnivores and can easily be fed on a diet of flake or pellet based aquarium foods.
-Gourami will also devour most types of worms and insect larvae.
+Gouramis are omnivores and can easily be fed on a diet of flake or pellet based aquarium foods.
+They will also devour most types of worms and insect larvae.